ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/CourseAPI.rst

 .. codeinclude:: Design/API
    :tag: SetADT

-Sets where the elements are ordered:
+Sets where the elements are sorted:

 .. codeinclude:: Design/API
-   :tag: OrderedSetADT
+   :tag: SortedSetADT

 Maps or Dictionaries
 --------------------